A checklist for parents and guardians with children starting or returning to school.

 A yearly visit with a health care provider lets you ask questions, track your child’s growth, development and overall health and makes sure your kids are up-to-date on their immunizations.

 Many insurance plans cover well-child checkups and immunizations.
 If your child is on Medicaid or Denali KidCare, the entire cost of the well-child checkups, including immunizations, will be covered.
-Listen to our PSA about well-child checkups.

 Students will be spending their days in crowded settings where germs can spread easily.
 Simple precautions can keep your child healthy.